Vital Signs Data

 - The 2021 labour force census data was affected by pandemic restrictions.
 Mass migrations of remote workers from large urban centres to rural areas boosted the local construction industry, and increased employment numbers in professional industries (see industry sectors)

-- PEC has a large proportion of people not participating in the labour force (PEC 48.9% / ON 37.2%)
+- PEC has a large proportion of people not participating in the labour force (PEC 48.9% / ON 37.2%).
+The dependency ratio also indicates a large percentage of people of non-working age (youth & seniors), compared with the number of those of working age.

 - The pandemic contributed to an increase in self-employment, reaching 2,592 individuals.
-This growth has further enhanced PEC's already higher-than-average proportion of self-employed workers (PEC 25.5% / ON 14.6%).
+This growth has further increased PEC's already higher-than-average proportion of self-employed workers (PEC 25.5% / ON 14.6%).
+High self-employment rates can signal a lack of stable job opportunities.

 - Remote work and working from home increased significantly, rising from 11% in 2011 to 27.6% in 2021.